July 26, 2024

 1. Sales by Customer

-The Sales by Customer Report- shows sales by individual customers, which helps you to identify your most valuable and frequent buyers.
+The Sales by Customer Report shows sales by individual customers, which helps you to identify your most valuable and frequent, and non-frequent buyers.

 With these insights, you can build loyalty programs, send targeted offers, and engage customers personally.
-It also guides better stocking decisions by showing which products are most popular with top customer segments.
+It also shows which products are most popular with top customer segments.

 1. Refund Report